 For nearly 45 percent of Protestants and more than 43 percent of Catholics, ancient references to drug use in a religious text or by religious leaders influenced how they perceived the negative impact of drugs.
 More than half of agnostics and atheists we surveyed said the same.
 In comparison to the types of drugs referenced in historical texts many of the substances identified in the opioid crisis today fall into the category of synthetic opioids.
 Like heroin and fentanyl, synthetic opioids have been modified from their naturally occurring state making them more dangerous and often more deadly than the kinds of substances ancient religious leaders and texts may have been referencing.

 Asking The Hard Questions

-Anxiety can be one of the most frequently interlinked co-occurring disorders with drug misuse and it may only get worse as addiction progresses.
+Anxiety can be one of the most frequently interlinked co-occurring disorders with drug abuse and it may only get worse as addiction progresses.
 In some cases, people may attempt to self-medicate with drugs like marijuana to help provide short-term relief for the symptoms of their anxiety.
-In reality, research shows drug use can have serious long-term consequences to anxiety making the feelings worse.
+In reality, research shows drug use can have serious long-term consequences for anxiety making the feelings worse.

 There’s no one place someone might look if they wanted to buy narcotics.
 Social media, the parking lot outside your favorite movie theater, or even the internet might give you access to a variety of drugs.
 According to one resource, Yelp might even be able to help a person score illicit substances if you know what to search for.